hunght/yt-dlp-gui/scripts/screenshots-scripts/screenshot-integration-guide.md

 When new features are added or UI changes are made:

-1. Run the screenshot script in the iTracksy app:
+1. Run the screenshot script in the YT-DLP GUI app:

    ```bash
    ./scripts/generate-screenshots.sh
    ```

 2. The script will:
    - Take new screenshots
    - Automatically copy them to the web project directory
    - Preserve any existing image optimizations